tableau/server-client-python/docs/api-ref.md

 :--- | :---
 `page_type` | The type of page returned in PDF format for the view.
 The page_type is set using the `PageType` class: <br> `PageType.A3`<br> `PageType.A4`<br> `PageType.A5`<br> `PageType.B5`<br> `PageType.Executive`<br> `PageType.Folio`<br>  `PageType.Ledger`<br> `PageType.Legal`<br> `PageType.Letter`<br> `PageType.Note`<br> `PageType.Quarto`<br> `PageType.Tabloid`
 `orientation` | The orientation of the page.
 The options are portrait and landscape.
 The options are set using the `Orientation` class: <br>`Orientation.Portrait`<br> `Orientation.Landscape`
+`maxage` | The maximum number of minutes the PDF render will be cached on server before being refreshed.
+Value must be an integer between `1` and `240` minutes. `0` will be interpreted as 1 minute on server, as that is the shortest interval allowed.
+By default, maxage is set to `-1`, indicating default server behavior.

 **View Filters**
 You can use the `vf('filter_name', 'filter_value')` method to add view filters.
 When the PDF is generated, the specified filters will be applied to the view.